 Before taking a sample for TPMT activity, patients may be advised that DNA confirmation may be performed.
 The only known implication for the genetic variation in TPMT expression is intolerance to thiopurine drugs.

-Thiopurine drugs suppress the immune system and are used to treat patients after organ transplants and in the treatment of a wide range of diseases such as leukaemia, inflammatory bowel disease and skin disorders such as eczema.
+Thiopurine drugs suppress the immune system and are used to treat autoimmune and inflammatory diseases and to prevent patients rejecting organ transplants.
+They are also used in the treatment of leukaemia and skin disorders such as eczema.
 The most commonly used thiopurine drug is called azathioprine.

 How is it used?